afonsoafonsoafonso/bird-chat/docs/report.md

 ---
 ## Test

+Automated tests using gherkin were planned to be implemented so that the application performed as intended, but due to time management issues only two are effectively done:
+* Open user profile page
+* Home to chat to details to creator profile

+Although few, we plan to implement a few more:
+* Check new events
+* Check my events
+* View event chat
+* Join event
+* View event's details page
+* Visit attendees profile page

 ---
 ## Configuration and change management

+Configuration and change management are key activities to control change to, and maintain the integrity of, a project’s artifacts (code, models, documents).

+For the purpose of ESOF, we will use a very simple approach, just to manage feature requests, bug fixes, and improvements, using GitHub issues and following the [GitHub](https://guides.github.com/introduction/flow/) flow.

 ---
 ## Project Management

 Links to tools that we are using to help us in **project management**:
  * [Trello](https://trello.com/b/NQOzfzT2/birdchat)